 Blockchain interoperability includes the ability to share, see and access information across different blockchain networks without the need for an intermediary or central authority.
 The lack of interoperability can make mass adoption an almost impossible task.

-Marisa Brown is senior principal research lead at APQC, a member-based nonprofit that offers expertise in benchmarking, best practices, process and performance improvement, and knowledge management.
+Marisa Brown is senior principal research lead at APQC, a nonprofit that offers expertise in benchmarking, best practices, process and performance improvement, and knowledge management.